 Best Study Skills #3: Practice testing

-The main idea behind practice testing is that testing yourself improves learning.
+The main idea behind practice testing is that actively testing your memory improves learning far more than passively reviewing material.
 Tests are not just for evaluation anymore.

 Testing improves learning by exercising memory retrieval.
 When you answer a test question, you have to actively search your long-term memory.
 Doing so creates more and better pathways to the answer.
 This makes the answer easier to find the next time around.
 Scientists sometimes call it, “retrieval practice.”

 Practice testing is easy to do.
 You can make flash cards or answer questions from your textbook.
 You can often find free practice tests online.
 Make sure you can get the correct answers.
 Practice testing works best when you can find out whether got the answers right or wrong.

 You have a test coming up, oh say, tomorrow.
 You haven’t studied at all.
 Should you cram for it?
 Sure.
 And, good luck.